 Dr Nicola JenningsAssociate Lecturer

 Nicola Jennings completed a PhD at the Courtauld Institute of Art in early 2015 on The Chapel of Contador Saldaña at Santa Clara de Tordesillas: New Proposals about its Original Appearance and Role in the Fashioning of Identity by an Early Fifteenth-Century Converso.
-Nicola had previously done an MA in Early Netherlandish Painting at the Courtauld, and worked at the National Gallery and City University.
+Nicola did an MA in Early Netherlandish Painting at the Courtauld, has worked at the National Gallery and City University, and is currently Curatorial and Research Associate at Colnaghi in London.

 - MA, Courtauld Institute of Art